TapTrap-LLC/canopy-wireframes/AMM_SWAP_IMPLEMENTATION.md

 This document provides technical implementation details for the AMM/DEX trading system.
 All planned features have been successfully implemented.

+### Key Constraint: CNPY Pairing

+**All trades must be CNPY ↔ Token pairs only.** Direct token-to-token trading is not supported.

+This architectural constraint:
+- Simplifies liquidity pool management (all pools are CNPY-based)
+- Reduces fragmentation of liquidity
+- Ensures CNPY remains the central trading token
+- Matches common AMM patterns (like Uniswap v1 with ETH)

+**Implementation:** The TradingModule automatically enforces this constraint by adjusting token selection to ensure one side is always CNPY.

 ## Files Created

 ### Data Files